 India’s layered landscapes and cultural diversity mean that travellers are always going to experience something new, something not quite like what they may have seen in other parts of the country.
-In East India, discover a new way to travel: glide gently down thousands of kilometers of waterways on the Ganges and Brahmaputra rivers on a boutique ship, as it takes you to sanctuaries teeming with wildlife, colonial remnants along riverbanks, and into the heart and hearth of rural India.
+In East India, discover a new way to travel: glide gently down thousands of kilometres of waterways on the Ganges and Brahmaputra rivers on restored river boats, as it takes you to sanctuaries teeming with wildlife, colonial remnants along riverbanks, and into the heart and hearth of rural India.

 Cruising on the Ganges

 Travellers can choose between three- to seven-night cruises on the Ganges and Lower Ganges (Hooghly).
 This cruise starts from the eastern edge of the country in Kolkata, passing through the terracotta temple town of Kalna; the historically rich Plassey and Murshidabad; the Mughal ruins of Gaur, among others.
 In the summer months, Assam Bengal Navigation operates cruises all the way into the ghats of the oldest inhabited city in the world, Varanasi; here, waking up in your comfortable cabin with panoramic windows to the sound of prayers from the ghats is truly a special experience.

 These Brahmaputra cruises have been rated among the world's top 10 most adventurous cruises by the CNN for it is a mighty river that was previously deemed too wild to navigate, too moody in its channel changes until Assam Bengal Navigation embarked on their first maiden voyage.
 The downstream cruise starts at Dibrugarh, wending its way past the largest river island of the world, Majuli; the tea town of Jorhat; the UNESCO World Heritage Site of Kaziranga National Park (home to the largest population of one-horned rhinos); and other stops.